 Applying for an apprenticeship or traineeship is pretty much the same as applying for other jobs.
-You'll find heaps of information about job applications in our Applying for Jobs section, including downloadable templates for writing a CV or cover letter, but here's a brief run-down on the basics.
+You'll find heaps of information about job applications in our getting a job section, including downloadable templates for writing a CV or cover letter, but here's a brief run-down on the basics.

 Write a cover letter